open-horizon/exchange-api/README.md

     - Allow random PW creation for user creation
     - Consider changing all creates to POST, and update (via put/patch) return codes to 200

+## Changes in 1.60.0

+- Fixed creds in url parms when root creds are specified or when /orgs is queried (exchange-api issue 77)
+- Fixed creds in url parms from 1 org querying a resource in another org (exchange-api issue 58)

 ## Changes in 1.59.0

 - Add nodeOrgids to body of `/org/{orgid}/patterns/{pat-id}/nodehealth`